logo

 At the end of the download forms, select “Show API request”.
 This will reveal a block of code, which you can simply copy and paste into a cell of your Jupyter Notebook (see cell below).
 Having copied the API request into the cell below, running this will retrieve and download the data you requested into your local directory.

-:warning: Please remember to accept the terms and conditions of the dataset, at the bottom of the CDS download form!
+Please remember to accept the terms and conditions of the dataset, at the bottom of the CDS download form!

-Download the Data#
+Download the data#

 With the API request copied into the cell below, running this cell will retrieve and download the data you requested into your local directory.